Does the Stomach or Intestines Digest Food? Learn The Truth About the Stomach & Intestines!

 22) This ammonia is trapped and concentrated in the kidney as ammonium which is then excreted in the urine.

 23) In response to acid load, 36% of the H+ or proton goes intracellular in exchange for the release of Na+ (sodium) into the blood stream.
 15% of the acid goes intracellular in exchange for K+ (potassium) – common in diabetics.
 6% of the H+ or proton or acid goes directly into the cell to be buffered by intracellular processes.
 43% is buffered extracellularly (blood and interstitial fluids) as NaHCO3- or sodium bicarbonate combining with H+ or proton to form H2CO3 or carbonic acid which breaks down to CO2 or carbon dioxide to be released by the lungs.
-10% of CO2 or carbon dioxide is excreted through the lungs and 90% is used by the body to reabsorb alkaline minerals and make sodium bicarbonate for buffering gastrointestinal and metabolic acids.
+10% of CO2 or carbon dioxide is excreted through the lungs and 90% is used by the body/stomach/intestines to reabsorb alkaline minerals and make sodium bicarbonate for buffering gastrointestinal, metabolic, respiratory and environmental acids.

 The biochemistry is: CO2 + H2O = H2CO3 = HCO3 + H+.

 24) Of all the ways the body can buffer metabolic and dietary acids, the excretion of protein (the eating of meat and cheese) generated acid residues is the only process that does not add sodium bicarbonate back into blood circulation.
 This creates a loss of bases which is the forerunner of all sickness and disease.
 In the long run, the only way to replace these lost bases is by eating more alkaline electron-rich green foods and long-chain polyunsaturated fats.
 Eating meat and cheese is definitely hazardous to your health.
 That is why I say, “a cucumber a day keeps the doctor away while eating meat, cheese and even an apple creates more excess acid in the colloidal connective tissues, leading to latent tissue acidosis in the interstitial fluids of the largest organ in the human body - the Intersitium.